jnalepka/grenton-to-homeassistant/README.md

 GATE_HTTP->HA_Request_Grenton_Set->SendRequest()
 ```

 > NOTE!
-Pay attention to the name of the GATE and the Object.
+Pay attention to the name of the GATE and the virtual object.

 ## All Grenton services